A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Laser System

 \subsection{Second Harmonic Generation}

-With the generated SFG light, the Toptica SHG pro system is pumped.
-Using a commercial frequency doubling system has the advantages of reliability and stability but a downside is that some system parameters are not disclosed.
+The generated SFG light is coupled in free space to the Toptica SHG pro system.
+Using a commercial frequency doubling system has advantages, but the disadvantage is that some system parameters are not disclosed.
 We will therefore describe the system as a whole with reported in- and output powers measured before and after the full system.

 Figure~\ref{fig:SHGconv} shows the system output power and conversion efficiency of the SHG section.
 At an input power of $\sim$2 W the conversion efficiency saturates at about 50\% and at an input power of 4~W a maximum output power of more than 2~W of UV light was achieved.
 At this point the cavity coupling efficiency is just over 80\%.
 This behaviour is qualitatively similar to what is observed in other SHG systems~\cite{Koel05,Targat05}.
-Although more SFG input power is available, we choose to remain below 4~W input power as the system is already operating close to the (UV induced) damage threshold of the crystal at these powers~\cite{Sim14}.
+Although more SFG input power is available, we choose to remain below 4~W input power to prevent (UV-induced) damage to the cavity optics at these powers~\cite{Sim14}.
 Peak-to-peak UV intensity fluctuations of 4\% were measured over a 4~hour period.
-This is within the specifications for intensity noise of the fiber amplifiers.
+This is within the specifications for intensity stability of the fiber amplifiers.
+No evidence of degradation of the crystal or cavity optics has been observed after more than a year of operation although periodic realignments of the cavity mirrors were required.

-The beam profile of the cavity output is still Gaussian, but shows ellipticity due to crystal walk-off.
+The beam profile of the cavity output is still Gaussian ($M^2 < 1.2$), but shows ellipticity due to crystal walk-off.
 Directly from the cavity we observe a beam waist of $\sim0.7 \ \mathrm{mm}$ in the vertical and $\sim 0.1 \ \mathrm{mm}$ in the horizontal direction.
 This beam is passed through a collimating lens and an anamorphic prism pair to produce a more circular beam.
 We measure the final beam waist of $\sim0.21 \times 0.35 \ \mathrm{mm^2}$.
 Despite the modest ellipticity these beam parameters still allow tight focussing, an essential requirement for optical dipole trapping.